defano/wyldcard/README.md

 ### WyldCard properties

-Some properties apply to WyldCard writ large (rather than just an individual part).
+Some properties apply globally to WyldCard rather than just an individual part.
 The syntax for setting or getting a global property is similar to part properties.
 For example:

 ```
 set the itemDelimiter to ","